How to Manage a Grant

 3. Post-Award Stage

-After you receive your funds, you will enter the post-award stage.
-Here, the grantor and recipient work together to meet all requirements and expectations within the agreement.
-During this stage, you and the funder must go through the implementation, reporting and closeout.
+After you receive your funds, you will enter the post-award phase.
+Here, the grantor and grant recipients work together to meet all requirements and expectations within the agreement.
+During this stage, you and the funder must go through the implementation, reporting, and award closeout.

 • Implementation: Regardless of whether you’re in health care, education, transportation or government, you must ensure you spend the grant funds according to these terms and account for them to show the grantor you’re meeting your obligations.
 This step requires preparing a tracking system with open lines of communication and establishing appropriate accounting practices for the funds you’ve received.